UPDATED FOR MARCH 2017

 They'll appear in the Recommendations section on your profile (but not on the public profile that people who aren't LinkedIn members see)

-How To Request A LinkedIn Recommendation for a person
+How To Request A LinkedIn Recommendation

 On the personal profile of the person from whom you want to request a recommendation, click the three dots at the top right.